sejooo1/ecommerce-test-automation/README.md

 This repository contains automated testing project for a demo e-commerce application, including test plan, test cases, automated smoke tests, and bug reports.

+The testing project is conducted on the demo e-commerce application available at [https://demo.nopcommerce.com/](https://demo.nopcommerce.com/).
+This application serves as a simulated environment for testing various functionalities and scenarios.

 ### Prerequisites

 #### Visual Studio: